What is your greatest lesson learned from 2022?

 Needless to say, companies choosing to cling to the status quo will likely be left behind.
 The above risks and trends sustain the ongoing narrative that the 2020s is indeed a decade of disruption.

-How should a small nonprofit start a risk management program on a small budget?
+How should a small nonprofit start a risk management programme on a small budget?

 To what extent are boards reviewing risk registers and making changes, and if so, what are the changes directors are asking for?